pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 = 1.8.0 =
 * Include all scripts in backend via function
 * Update datepicker and countdown js
-* Supportet IP as exclude for see the frontend
+* Supported IP as exclude for see the frontend
-* Add support for flish cache od WP Super Cache and W3 Total Cache plugins
+* Add support for flush cache of WP Super Cache and W3 Total Cache plugins
 * Fix for changes in WP 3.3 Multisite

 = 1.7.1 (12/05/2011) =